 By 1914, and in the midst of WWI, Berlin had already prepared a proposal which stipulated postwar peace terms.
 Convinced that victory was within their reach, the Germans anticipated annexing part of Poland, followed by the deportation of the Polish and Lithuanian population and settlement of Germans in their stead.
 (German historian Andreas Hillgruber maintains that this policy was the forerunner to the German policy of annexation and deportation of WWII.)

 Contrary to popular belief, lebensraum was not coined by Hitler though he expounded on its theory at great length in his book Mein Kampf - a topic that was quite commonplace in Germany during 1920s.
 Volke Ohne Raum (People Without Space) was another book of the same ilk written by Hans Grimm and published in 1928, and proved to be more popular than Hitlers book.
-It was during this period of time that the concept of lebensraum was transformed to accomodate Nazi ideology, emphasizing their strategy of pacification, the colonization of Eastern Europe, and the Final Solution pertaining to the Jews.
+It was during this period of time that the concept of lebensraum was transformed to accommodate Nazi ideology, emphasizing their strategy of pacification, the colonization of Eastern Europe, and the Final Solution pertaining to the Jews.

 In 1939-040, a secret Nazi plan, called Generalplan Ost (Masterplan East) was concocted by Hitler that established a blueprint for genocide and ethnic cleansing in Poland and other countries to the east.
 The documents were divided into two parts, the Kleineplanung (Small Plan) which specified actions that the Nazis were to accomplish during the war, and the Grosseplanung (Large Plan) which detailed the actions to be gradually implemented after the war and during the subsequent 25 to 30 years.
 According to Nazi projections during the "Small Plan", the following nationals were targeted for "elimination":